RWS-NL/air-node-packages/.github/ISSUE_TEMPLATE/question---general-support-request.md

 ---
 name: Question / General support request
-about: Got a question?
-Use this template
+about: For asking anything about our packages
-title: '[QUESTION] '
+title: ''
-labels: 'Question 🤔'
 assignees: ''

 ---